Created by CHRIS HANRATTY and SHIRA LEUCHTER

 All that was found of the wreckage was a compass box and a chicken coop.

-The Speedy is currently being be taught at the University of Toronto as a part of the English Department’s course Literature for Our Time and at the University of Windsor in the drama department.
+The Speedy has been taught at the University of Toronto as a part of the English Department’s course Literature for Our Time, and in the drama department at the University of Windsor.